Spaces debuts Terminator Salvation multi-sensory VR center in Southern California

 Spaces is opening the doors to its first virtual reality entertainment center in Orange County, California today with its Terminator: Salvation-themed VR experience.

-Spaces is adding more sensors to a typical VR headset, allowing players at the location-based entertainment (LBE) centers to feel more immersed.
+Spaces is adding more sensors to a typical VR headset, which helps players at the location-based entertainment centers feel more immersed in the experience.
 And it has physical features like ramps and motion platforms that shake and add to the realism.

-The first attraction is dubbed Terminator Salvation: Fight for the Future, and it is going into the Irvine Spectrum Center in Orange County, California, one of Southern California’s most popular entertainment destinations with 17 million annual visitors.
+The first attraction is dubbed Terminator Salvation: Fight for the Future, and it is going into the Irvine Spectrum Center in Orange County, California, one of Southern California’s most popular entertainment destinations, with 17 million annual visitors.

 Terminator Salvation: Fight for the Future features up to four-player co-op play, and it was built by the Spaces team, which is based in a former DreamWorks Animation studio in Los Angeles.
 The team, headed by Shiraz Akmal, spun out of DreamWorks to focus on VR.